fumitoh/modelx/README.rst

 What is modelx?
 ---------------
-**modelx** is a numerical computing tool which enables you to use Python like a spreadsheet and build object-oriented models by defining formulas. modelx is best suited for building models in such fields as actuarial science, quantitative finance and risk management.
+**modelx** is a numerical computing tool that enables you to use Python like a spreadsheet by quickly defining cached functions. modelx is best suited for implementing mathematical models expressed in a large system of recursive formulas, in such fields as actuarial science, quantitative finance and risk management.

 Feature highlights